 One of the earliest applications for predictive text was T9 (text on 9 keys).
 T9 made typing on mobile phones and other small devices easier than multi-tapping, which required the user to tap numbers up to four times to register letter characters.
 T9 improved the user experience by associating groups of letters on each phone key with words in a dictionary.
 Software in the device correlated sequences of key presses with words in the dictionary and prioritized predictions by frequency of use.

 Although predictive text technologies are becoming increasingly sophisticated, the software is still notoriously error-prone.
-Erroneous predictive text input is sometimes referred to as the Cupertino effect.
+Erroneous predictive text input on Apple devices is sometimes referred to as the Cupertino effect.
 The name was inspired by the way early spell checkers would change the word cooperation to Cupertino, which just happens to be the city in California where Apple has its corporate headquarters.